kaazing/gateway/doc/security/p_tls_clientapp.md

 When using self-signed certificates with web browsers, you can import the self-signed certificate into the web browser using the browser's built-in functionality.
 The following table includes general steps for importing self-signed certificates into web browsers.
 For information specific to web browsers and operating systems, see their documentation on importing certificates.

 **Note:** In general, you will only be using self-signed certificates for testing purposes.
 When using a WebSocket Secure (WSS) connection, you are not prompted to import a certificate.
 The prompt displays if you navigate to an HTTPS page.
-Follow the steps in [Secure ${the.gateway} Using Self-Signed Certificates](p_tls_selfsigned.md) to accept the self-signed certificate in a web browser.
-When you surf to the secure directory service on ${the.gateway} (`https://`), the browser will display a warning stating that the certificate is not trusted.
+Follow the steps in [Secure the Gateway Using Self-Signed Certificates](p_tls_selfsigned.md) to accept the self-signed certificate in a web browser.
+When you surf to the secure directory service on the Gateway (`https://`), the browser will display a warning stating that the certificate is not trusted.
 Accept the untrusted certificate and proceed to the web page.
 <table>
 <colgroup>
 <col width="50%" />